 “What great storytellers we’ve been hearing here,” said Blight when he took the podium at the end of the two-day conference.
 You can judge for yourself as we begin posting audio of the presentations.
-You can now download Gary W. Gallagher’s talk “Robert E. Lee and the Question of Loyalty” from iTunesU or listen to it directly on your computer here.
+You can now download Gary W. Gallagher’s talk “Robert E. Lee and the Question of Loyalty” from iTunesU.
 Gallagher researched and wrote large portions of his two most recent books—The Union War and Causes Won, Lost, and Forgotten: How Hollywood and Popular Art Shape What We Know about the Civil War—while in residency at The Huntington for a couple long stretches in 2008 and 2010.

 For updates on future postings, subscribe to the Huntington Blogs or to “Civil War Lives” on iTunes U. You can also follow The Huntington on Facebook.
 You can find more archived talks on iTunes U about Lincoln and the Civil War.